mstocco/mariostoc.co/content/traininglog/20200920-ironman2021-49weeksout.md

 I had a work lunch that had me commute to Broadmead for &plusmn;30 minutes on the bike.

 It seems like forever since my coach has put a structured run into my inbox but today was my lucky day.
 I ran the strides on Islet Avenue which worked out perfectly for the 30 second efforts.
-I had a bit of a longer jog home from there but that made up for the traffic light that I hit on the warm up leg.
-This run **felt good**.
+The warmup was a bit shorter and the cool down a bit longer; this run **felt good**.

 <!---->
 ## SATURDAY SEP 26
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**